Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

  --------------

  Evaluation of the Project:
+ The communication is allow between every station we can communicate in morse binary and english
+###  what we can do to improve this program?
  The codes should be more "DRY", there are many repetition; The test plan could be completed with better results even though the program is working;
  the diescription of every step could be clearly;